 SCORE (Service Corps of Retired Executives) is a non-profit association that provides free business counseling.
 Louisiana Small Business Development Center (LSBDC) offers advice about business plans, grants, etc.

 Yes.
 We will do a preliminary search for name availability.
 Please call our office for this information.
 You can also check name availability on our website.
 From the Homepage, you can access the Commercial Database

 .
 Type your proposed business name (without the corporate ending, i.e. L.L.C. or Inc.) and click search.
 A list of business names or similar business names will appear.
 If a domestic or foreign corporation/company has been revoked, the name will not be available until 3 years following the revocation date.
 Keep in mind that these are preliminary searches.
 There are many rules that govern name availability and a more thorough search will take place once you submit your documents for filing.

 You can reserve a name by sending in a name reservation form by fax (with credit card information) or by mail (with a check or money order).
-This will reserve your name for 60 days.
-Prior to the expiration of this reservation, you may request (by fax or mail) to have the reservation extended for 30 days for no additional charge.
-This reservation can only be extended twice.
+This will reserve your name for 120 days.

 You would only need to reserve the name if you were waiting for an extended period of time to file your documents and/or if you were concerned that someone else may immediately file for the same name.
 In filing your Articles or Trade Name, the name becomes unavailable to others.